grd/FreePDM/README.md

 Yeah.
 It's a bit scary.

 The initial idea is to make a Skeleton (model), GUI, a MVC and an Admin module.
 The GUI is based on pyQT.
+I need to make a WB.

 Looking at previous attempts to make a PDM:
 * https://github.com/cadracks-project/openplm